Nashenas88/coi-actix-web/README.md

 Dependency Injection in Rust

-This crate provides integration support between `coi` and `actix-web`.
+This crate provides integration support between `coi` and `actix-web` version 4.
 It exposes an `inject` procedural attribute macro to generate the code for retrieving your dependencies from a `Container` registered with `actix-web`.

 ## Example